ucdavis/good_model/README.md

 A Python-based power grid optimization framework for modeling energy systems with renewable integration and policy constraints.

+# NOTE THAT THIS IS OUT OF DATE AND NEEDS UPDATING - SEE Example.ipynb

 ## Table of Contents
 - [Status & Roadmap](#status--roadmap)
 - [Prerequisites](#prerequisites)